Spencer Chandra Herbert: Background

 On the Vancouver Aquarium, Chandra Herbert voted against removing the policy requiring a referendum to approve an expansion but ultimately voted in favour of the $80-million expansion after the board agreed to distribute 23,000 free passes to low-income people.
 To address the loss of greenspace to new construction, he proposed a zero-net-loss of greenspace policy but it was rejected by the Board.
 The NPA-dominated Board also rejected Chandra Herbert's initiatives regarding investigating environmentally friendly means to dispose of dog feces at parks and to have a bicycle valet service at public events (like what was being done at Vancouver Canadians baseball games).
-Chandra Herbert was successful in having the board direct its food concessionaires to serve only seafood that was Ocean Wise endorsed, though he was alone in voting against extending concessionairy leases from one year to ten.
+Chandra Herbert was successful in having the board direct its food concessionaires to serve only seafood that was Ocean Wise endorsed, though he was alone in voting against extending concessionary leases from one year to ten.
 In February 2008, the local newspaper WestEnder named Chandra Herbert "Unsung Hero of Vancouver" for the year.

 In March 2010, he married his long-time partner Romi Chandra and legally changed his name to Spencer Chandra Herbert.
 In October 2010, the couple began the process to adopt a child.
 By July 2014, they had been matched with a child but the extended family objected to the child's placement with a same-sex couple, which was sufficient grounds to halt the adoption.
 While they continued with the adoption system, they explored other options and a friend offered to be a surrogate mother.
 The couple agreed and their son was born in 2017.

 Chandra Herbert is one of five BC NDP MLAs identified as a landlord in a March 2021 report.
 According to his 2021 public disclosure statement, Chandra Herbert co-owns an investment property in Vancouver with his spouse.
 Chandra Herbert's spouse is shown as taking rental income from the property.
 Chandra Herbert's statement also lists ownership of his primary residence in Victoria as well as a recreational property in West Vancouver.